 Who participates in the International Scholar Laureate Program (ISLP)?

-While the honor of being a Scholar Laureate is a singular one, you will find our delegations are incredibly diverse in the age and level of academic studies of each participant.
+While the honor of being a Scholar Laureate is a singular one, you will find our delegations are incredibly diverse in the participants' ages and academic levels.
 That said, your fellow Scholar Laureates will have some things in common.
-All of you have strong academic records and leadership skills.
-Also, everyone must be at least 18 years old at the time of the Program and currently enrolled in a college or university as an undergraduate or be a recent graduate.
-All scholars must speak fluent English.
+All of you will have strong academic records and leadership goals, are at least 18 years old at the time of the program, and speak fluent English.
+All Scholar Laureates must also be either currently enrolled as an undergraduate at a college or university or a recent graduate.

 How are scholars selected to attend?

 Scholars come to the attention of ISLP and are considered for selection thanks to the input of a variety of sources, including:

 Is there a way for a non-selected scholar to be considered for an ISLP invitation?

 If you have not been invited but believe you would benefit from the experience, do not hesitate to contact us.
 We will explain how to submit an application that demonstrates the academic achievements and leadership potential you need in order to qualify.

 Your delegation will be led by Advisors who are knowledgeable professionals with experience in the corresponding career field of their delegation.
 Your Advisor will be responsible for implementing the curriculum, facilitating your briefings, debriefings and small group discussions, participating in all scheduled activities and supervising Program scholars.
 ISLP also enlists in-country travel managers who function as guides, interpreters and points of contact in your host country.
 You can expect a scholar-to-staff ratio of 35 to 1 or less.